Karatsu, Saga: Karatsu Kunchi

-Karatsu is famous for its Karatsu Kunchi festival (matsuri), which runs annually from November 2 to November 4 and is visited by approximately 500,000 visitors from all over Japan.
+Karatsu is famous for its Karatsu Kunchi festival (matsuri), which runs annually from 2 November to 4 November and is visited by approximately 500,000 visitors from all over Japan.
 The festival consists of 14 hikiyama (floats made of many layers of papier-mâché) being carried around the city's narrow streets to calls of "Enya!".
 Some hikiyama members say "Yoisa!".
 This accompaniment is one of the 100 Soundscapes of Japan.
 During Karatsu Kunchi, people in this town open their homes to friends and strangers to eat and drink; the primary focus is enjoying food, beer, and shochu, and having lively conversation.

 In 2016 the festival was registered as a UNESCO Intangible Cultural Heritage.

 Karatsu International Film Festival

-The Karatsu International Film Festival (KIFF) has been held in the historic Theater Enya each year since 2022, with the 4th edition running from 8 t0 13 July, 2025.
+The Karatsu International Film Festival (KIFF) has been held in the historic Theater Enya each year since 2022, with the 4th edition running from 8 t0 13 July 2025.
 The festival awards a number of prizes in eligible categories of films, including short films, featurettes, narrative feature films, and documentary feature films.
 The Grand Prix, or Pandre Award, is worth 200,000 yen as of 2025.